pulponair/koken-xml-sitemap/README.md

 Login to your koken installation and switch to settings->plugin.
 You should see a new plugin entry called "XML Sitemap".
 If not you might need to clear the "system caches" and/or reload the koken admin interface.

 Next click on setup and configure the plugins behavior.
-You need to provide a sitemap url!
+You need to provide at least a sitemap url!

 **Example setup**
 ![ScreenShot](http://i.imgur.com/m19cPmG.png)